institutohidrocarburiferas/webpage/articles/noticias/en/aceptacion-poster-icstd.md

 ---
-title: "Aceptación de poster para presentación en el International Conference on Sustainable Technology and Development"
+title: "Poster acceptance for presentation at the International Conference on Sustainable Technology and Development"
 date: "2021-10-05"
 image: "/noticias/aceptacion-poster-icstd.png"
 ---

-El Instituto de Investigaciones Hidrocarburíferas recibió la carta de aceptación para la presentación del Poster “**Greenhouse Gases Emission Intensity from Oil Quality Deterioration as an Application of The Biophysical Accounting in Ecuadorian Oil Fields**” durante el International Conference on Sustainable Technology and Development organizado por *Southern University of Science and Technology Shenzhen*, China.
+The Instituto de Investigaciones Hidrocarburíferas received the acceptance letter for the presentation of the Poster “**Greenhouse Gases Emission Intensity from Oil Quality Deterioration as an Application of The Biophysical Accounting in Ecuadorian Oil Fields**” during the International Conference on Sustainable Technology and Development organized by *Southern University of Science and Technology Shenzhen*, China.